Abstract

 Purpose

-This research aims to show how the Black
+This research aims to demonstrate how the

-status of Isolated Systems.
+Isolated Systems.

 Goal